 Total Alkaloid Extract

-Traditional providers and some medical model providers who offer drug detoxes will utilize a total alkaloid extract form of iboga.
+Traditional providers and some medical model providers who offer drug detoxes may utilize a total alkaloid extract form of iboga.
 It is highly concentrated; one capsule may contain the equivalent of five to six teaspoons of root back powder.
 Thus, it is much easier to ingest than root bark.
 The extraction process is highly delicate, not only to create a pure and potent medicine, but also to keep the iboga plant spirit in the material—according to traditional shamans experienced with this form of the medicine.

 In order to lower the risk of adverse medical events, some traditional providers may require total abstinence or weaning down from some harmful or contraindicated drugs for a period of two to four weeks prior to taking the medicine.
 However, even after an initial period of abstinence, iboga still offers a valuable experience to people in recovery from drug addiction by resetting the receptor sites, providing a deeper detox, eliminating cravings, uplifting with antidepressant effects, and healing the root causes of addiction.
 Consult with a qualified provider to determine the best medical protocol for your unique situation.